Cochlear Implants: Facts, Benefits and Risks

 Even when this is not possible, using a cochlear implant helps people with lip-reading.

-A number of people can watch television more easily, particularly when they are able to see a person's face.
+Numerous people can watch television more easily, particularly when they can see a person's face.

 Some people with cochlear implants enjoy the sounds of certain instruments, such as guitar or piano, as well as certain voices.

-People who are deaf and are pondering whether or not to pursue surgery to receive a cochlear implant have a number of different things to think about before they receive one.
+People who are deaf and are pondering whether to pursue surgery to receive a cochlear implant have several things to think about before they receive one.
 There are risks involved, as well as benefits.
 It is important to research cochlear implants, speak with a doctor, as well as an audiologist before making the decision.